DFE-Digital/get-into-teaching-app/app/views/content/what-is-qts.md

 If your teacher training course leads to QTS:

-* your course will be regulated by the department for education (DfE) ensuring high quality training
+* your course will be regulated by the Department for Education (DfE) ensuring high quality training
 * you could be eligible for a scholarship or bursary to help you train

 As a teacher with QTS:

 * you'll receive a package of [support for early career teachers](/support-for-early-career-teachers), including a reduced timetable
-* you'll be paid more by being on the qualified teacher pay range
+* you'll be paid more on the qualified teacher pay range

-You can also get other academic awards through teacher training such as a [postgraduate certificate in education (PGCE)](/what-is-a-phce) or Bachelor of Education (BEd).
+You can also get other academic awards through teacher training such as a [postgraduate certificate in education (PGCE)](/what-is-a-pgce) or Bachelor of Education (BEd).

 But if your course does not lead to QTS, you will not be a qualified teacher.